 • Take consistent and professional communication seriously; respect and consider the fact that their mentor is volunteering time to support them.

-• Consult mentor for support and professional resources, but not necessarily counseling or specific advising purposes.
+• Consult mentor for support and professional resources.

 • Be open and committed to the mentoring process, and ask meaningful questions about their mentor’s career path and decision-making.